suketk/veritalabs/work-life-balance.md

       headline: Our Principles
     col_1:
       headline: Tighten the Feedback Loop
-      content: Writing is thinking.
-The check-ins prompt reflection on what worked and what didn’t.
-By articulating your learnings, you discover actionable advice for next week.
+      content: The check-ins prompt reflection on what worked and what didn’t.
+Writing is thinking - by articulating your learnings, you discover actionable advice for next week.
 This compounds over time.
     col_2:
       headline: Bias towards Action
       content: Content is deliberately sparse in the program.
 The emphasis is on execution, not education.
-Quality content is no longer the bottleneck - the lack of action is.
+Quality content isn't the bottleneck - the lack of action is.
     col_3:
       headline: Aligned Incentives
       content: We only make money if you succeed.
 There is no conflict of interest, unlike other business models (e.g ads, endorsements, affiliate links) that are rewarded by consumption, not action.